|Posted on September 7, 2015 at 5:15 PM|

 Artificial turf gets very hot.
 Not a great scenario for athletes exerting themselves for 2-4 hours at a time.
 It’s even hotter than asphalt by 30 degrees, and 60 degrees hotter than grass.
 Who wants to play on that??
 At those temperatures, Astroturf runs the risk of melting like the Wicked Witch of the West, which is a viable alternative name for this lingering drought, if you ask me.

 I had one student tell me that their kids’ sports shoes melted on Astroturf.
 As the turf melts and the little "blades of grass" start sticking together, artificial grass releases the chemicals that it's made up of, so it starts to smell like chemicals.
 Who wants their kids, or anyone, inhaling chemicals as they run around in the heat?
-Does not sound like a wise move to me.

 Even dogs agree, apparently, as one of my students reported that her dog would not walk on the artificial turf.
 And even if he did, his urine would create yet another unwanted, odorous side effect.
 Should he decide to do his big business on the Astroturf, it's no easy feat cleaning that up, either.
 It either smears all over the fabric as you try to wipe it up or, should it dry on the fabric turf, you’ll need a knife to pry it off.